 The author resides in Wisconsin with her husband of over thirty years.
 They have two grown children and three grandchildren “so far.”
 In her free time, she enjoys spending weekends at her family’s 100-year-old vintage cottage in the Porcupine Mountains of Michigan’s Upper Peninsula.

-Pennington will be one of the featured speakers at the 2013 State of Wisconsin Hospital Association’s annual conference.
-She will be delivering an address commending hospital volunteers for making a difference with their generous gestures.
+Pennington will be speaking in October 2013 at the State of Wisconsin Hospital Association's annual convention where she will deliver an address to hospital volunteers, thanking them for brightening the world through their generous gestures.

-Pennington is honored to be delivering her “A Walk Down Memory Lane” program in June of 2013 to members of the Four Arts Club in Elkhart, Indiana, and equally honored to be addressing distinguished businessmen of the Executives Club in Louisville, Kentucky in October of 2013.
+Pennington will be delivering her “A Walk Down Memory Lane” program in 2013 to members of the Four Arts Club in Elkhart, Indiana, and also to members of the Woman’s Club of Wheeling, West Virginia.
+She is equally honored to be addressing distinguished businessmen of the Executives Club in Louisville, Kentucky in 2013 on the subject of leadership.

 Watch for Pennington in November of 2013 at the Horizons Conference Center in Saginaw, Michigan where she will deliver a speech to 950 members of the Horizons Town Talk.
 Five speakers are chosen annually to address this audience.
 Pennington will share the stage with Hollywood legend Joan Collins (of “Dallas” fame) and Candy Crowley, CNN’s chief political correspondent and Presidential debate moderator.
 Pennington will also be one of five speakers addressing hundreds of members of the Pontiac/Oakland Town Hall, another longstanding lecture organization in Michigan which meets at the St. George Greek Orthodox Cultural Center in Bloomfield Hills.